microbus-io/fabric/docs/structure/examples-directory.md

 ## Adding SQL Support

-It only takes a few steps to add SQL support to a microservice.
+It takes a few steps to add SQL support to a microservice.

 Step 1: Edit `service.yaml` to define a configuration property to represent the connection string.